9 Easy Ways to Improve the Lighting During Your Video Calls

 When you’ve done everything you can physically, there’s still one more trick that can help you out.
 Today, many video call software comes with built-in light correction filters.

 These filters aren’t a perfect solution, but they can take a lousy lighting situation and make it much less noticeable.
-Or, you can make your lighting better with all the above tips, then boost your video quality even more using a filter.
+Or, you can make your lighting better with all the above tips, then boost your video quality even more using a filter on your call videos to enhance the visual appeal.

 Most light filters work best when you have low light conditions.
 You can brighten the screen without ruining the video quality.
 However, when using filters, make sure that you know how to use them properly!
 Zoom has so many options that sometimes it may be easy to get confused and switch on the wrong filter.
 We’ve all seen work from home memes of conference calls gone wrong!